 8.6.
 Removal of member of the public

-If a member of the public interrupt's proceedings, the Member chairing the meeting will warn the person concerned, and will order their removal from the meeting room should they continue to interrupt.
+If a member of the public interrupt's proceedings, the Chairman will warn the person concerned, and will order their removal from the meeting room should they continue to interrupt.

 8.7.
 Clearance of part of meeting room